New Zealand National Airways Corporation: Last years

 In 1975 the airline introduced a new "NAC Wings of the Nation" livery – a two-toned orange colour scheme with the 'Godwit' roundel on an orange tail fin.
 Air New Zealand DC-10s or DC-8s were often hired to move burgeoning holiday-maker numbers which brought about the idea of purchasing the larger Boeing 727-200.
-This would've also allowed the airline to challenge Air New Zealand on Trans Tasman and Pacific Island routes.
+This would have also allowed the airline to challenge Air New Zealand on Trans Tasman and Pacific Island routes.
 Boeing offered to buy back NAC's three original 737 models as trade-ins to help purchase costs and approached NAC with the then proposed B757/767 family, opening up new markets.
 McDonnell Douglas also joined in with a DC-10 offer to NAC, re-igniting the merger debate within the New Zealand Government.

 In the end, it was Air New Zealand that was threatened by the domestic market airline and the government acted.